-So, is it something about the grass itself that resists the weeds?
-Fescue grasses do exhibit that behavior, to a degree.
-This is one year's worth of weeds at the Camden Avenue freeway interchange off State Highway 17 in Campbell, CA. The grass is Molate Fescue.
-The weeds are... numerous, dominant, and (in my opinion) the native grass is slowly failing.
+So, is it something about Molate Fescue that resists weeds?
+Well established, fescue grasses do exhibit that behavior, to a degree.
+This is one year's worth of weeds in Molate Fescue at the Camden Avenue freeway interchange off State Highway 17 in Campbell, CA. The weeds are... numerous, dominant, and (in my opinion) the native grass is slowly failing.
 I could show you the same thing at a similar revegetation project around Shoreline Amphitheater, which has a very similar microclimate to Point Molate.
 It's failing there too.